City of Brampton Logo

 In Brampton, the Region of Peel is responsible for emergency shelters, transitional housing, and social and affordable housing.
 They also provide oversight to non-profit housing providers, and manage rent-geared-to-income programs and second unit assistance.
 While the City of Brampton collaborates with the Region on this work, the City is responsible for facilitating market housing that also includes affordable rental or home ownership options for Brampton residents.

-For more information, visit the Region of Peel's Housing Services.
+For more information, visit the Region of Peel's Housing Services webpage.

 Our Vision is the long-term goal for our city.